Our facility is equipped with three cell sorters and four cell analyzers. To schedule time with our instruments, please visit CRI PPMS.

 This state-of-the-art instrument offers high power lasers that improve the detection of rare events as well as automated compensation and housekeeping routines, making it highly desirable to operate.

-The FACSAria II SORP and FACS Aria Fusion SORP offer state-of-the-art features in the most advanced cell sorter on the market.
+The FACSAria II SORP, FACS Aria Fusion SORP, and FACSymphony S6 offer state-of-the-art features in the most advanced cell sorter on the market.
 BD FACSAria II SORP and FACS Aria Fusion SORP have air-cooled lasers and fixed-alignment cuvette flow cells, which allow achieving superior fluorescence sensitivity.
 BD FACSAria delivers high-speed multicolor sorting with digital acquisition rates of up to 20,000 events/second.
 It is able to achieve sort into two- and four-way bulk sorting devices for a variety of tube sizes and can sort using Automated Cell Deposition Unit (ACDU) to multiwell plates or microscope slides.

 Two FACSAria II SORP are available in the facility.

-The three FACSAria (II and Fusion) are in class II biosafety cabinets designed to provide personnel, product and environmental protection from potentially hazardous, aerosolized particulates.
+The three FACSAria (II and Fusion) as well as the FACSymphony S6 are in class II biosafety cabinets designed to provide personnel, product and environmental protection from potentially hazardous, aerosolized particulates.

 The Leica TCS SP8 has been designed for confocal microscopy with optimal photon efficiency and high speed.
 All optical components are matched toward preserving fluorescence photons for image contrast and to improve cell viability in live cell imaging.
 Backing up this sensitive detection are a high speed scanning system with up to 428 frames per second, large field of view of field number 22 and accelerated Z-stacking by a novel mode for the SuperZ galvanometer called Galvoflow.
 This suits the instrument for the most demanding samples, highest speed while offering full confocal resolution.